williamfgc/hpc-wdr/pages/site_overview.md

 permalink: /site-overview/
 ---

- The High-Performance Computing (HPC) Workforce Development and Retention (WDR) Action Group was established by the <a class="highlighted" href="https://www.exascaleproject.org/hpc-workforce" target="_blank" style="color:#D4AC0D;">Broadening Participation Initiative</a> of the <a class="highlighted" href="https://www.exascaleproject.org/" target="_blank" style="color:#D4AC0D;">Exascale Computing Project</a> as part of a sustainable plan to recruit and retain a diverse HPC workforce by fostering a supportive and inclusive culture within the computing sciences at DOE national laboratories.The large muti-lab collaboration of ECP serves as a good starting point for collecting and disseminating best practices for workforce development and retention, and cultural development.

 ## What is here?

 One purpose of this site is to help connect and inform the computational science and high-performance computing communities on topics related to workforce development and retention.
 We welcome contributions of blogs, best practices and events to these pages.